“My child hates writing.” What do I do?

 Writing can be freeing, as it improves self-expression, self-confidence and independence.
 Writing doesn’t have to be boring, or purely used in an educational setting.
 Your child can write about anything - from keeping a diary, to blogging, to even participating in creative writing competitions!

 Writing can truly become your child’s best friend!
-Sometimes verbal self-expression is difficult, and there are times where we don’t want to share our thoughts and feelings with others, so writing can be an extremely freeing activity (for all of us)!
-Encouraging your child to write as a way to express how they feel is a great way to motivate them to keep building their writing skills without actively focusing on the physical act of writing.
+Sometimes verbal self-expression is difficult, and there are times where we don’t want to share our thoughts and feelings with others, so writing can be an extremely freeing activity.
+Encouraging your child to write as a medium to express how they feel can be a great "way in" to writing.

-Something that is usually a very effective way to motivate your child to write is to share your child’s work with family, friends or online.
-It’s another great way to help your young learner develop self-confidence as they continue to build their writing skills!
+Something that is usually a very effective way to motivate your child to write is to share your child’s work with family, friends or in a safe space online.
+By sharing your child's writing, it tells them that their writing can be valued by or meaningful for others, which can contribute to their confidence and self-belief!

 Sharing printable copies of your child’s written work with others or creating personalized books that heavily feature your child’s writing is another wonderful way to inspire them to keep working hard.